 Cooling down may not burn many calories or build much muscle, but that doesn’t mean you should skip it.
-Here’s what an effective cool down gets you:
+Here’s what effective cooldowns get you:

 1. They oxygenate your body

-Cooling down extends the duration of the muscular pump, pushing blood back towards the brain, and allowing freshly oxygenated blood to return to your muscles.
+Cooling down extends the duration of the muscular pump, pushing blood back toward the brain, and allowing freshly oxygenated blood to return to your muscles.

 2. They jump-start recovery